allenai/rslearn/docs/ModelConfig.md

 ### model

 The model argument is a `torch.nn.Module` that corresponds to the model architecture.
-Typically, models will either employ SingleTaskModel (when training a model for one task, like segmentation or detection) or MultiTaskModel (when training a model on multiple tasks, e.g. predicting LFMC at each pixel while also classifying land cover at each pixel).
+Typically, models will either employ `SingleTaskModel` (when training a model for one task, like segmentation or detection) or `MultiTaskModel` (when training a model on multiple tasks, e.g. predicting LFMC at each pixel while also classifying land cover at each pixel).
 These classes provide scaffolding that makes foundation models like OlmoEarth and SatlasPretrain compatible with decoders like U-Net and Faster R-CNN.

-Here is an example with SingleTaskModel, for segmentation:
+Here is an example with `SingleTaskModel`, for segmentation:

 ```yaml
     model: